kristiklemm/blog/source/2016-02-06-chicago-startups-on-the-rise-kohactive-s-picks.html.markdown

 ## Peanut Butter

 **Description**: Election year could be golden for a company like Peanut Butter.
-Student loan debt is a major political talking point, and Peanut Butter has come up with an interesting--and simple--solution. hey offer student loan repayment as an employee benefit.
+Student loan debt is a major political talking point, and Peanut Butter has come up with an interesting--and simple--solution.
+They offer student loan repayment as an employee benefit.
 What a way to help with recruiting.

 **Website**: [https://www.getpeanutbutter.com](https://www.getpeanutbutter.com/)